 It’s not easy finding great vegetarian food in Costa Rica (although it’s much easier than it used to be).
 Here are some tips for avoiding malnourishment, food envy, social awkwardness, and other omnivorous afflictions.

-“I hope you like rice and beans”, is what most people say when you tell them you’re going to Central America as a vegetarian.
+“I hope you like rice and beans,” is what most people say when you tell them you’re going to Costa Rica as a vegetarian.
 And when you arrive, you’ll get a few surprised reactions from Ticos.
 “You don’t even eat chicken?”
 “What about fish?”

-1. Be spontaneous:
+1. Be spontaneous

 Even in restaurants with limited vegetarian fare, you can find at least one fail-safe, if not boring, veggie option.
 Arrabiata pasta and vegetable risotto come to mind as the token done-to-death, meat-free options in North America or Europe.
 But in Costa Rica, this is not always the case.
 On many menus, vegetarian dishes are not even an afterthought but forgotten about altogether.

 When this happens, you need to get creative.